18th Wing welcomes Command Chief Ditore

+Making sure Airmen and families are cared for is an important focus for any leader.
+Ditore said he truly believes in servant leadership and it’s what he plans to do at Kadena – serve his Airmen.

+“I’ve always been honored to serve in the Air Force,” said Ditore.
+“We all may have volunteered to serve initially, but it’s a huge privilege to continue serving as a professional Airman in the world’s greatest Air Force and we have to remember that.”

-U.S. Air Force Chief Master Sgt.
-Michael Ditore, 18th Wing command chief, signs Senior Airman Below-The-Zone paperwork Dec.
-13, 2016, at Kadena Air Base, Japan.
-Ditore makes Airmen his top priority as Kadena’s newest senior enlisted leader; building relationships and making differences in lives has been a goal of Ditore’s since his first day in the Air Force.
-(U.S. Air Force photo by Senior Airman Lynette M. Rolen/Released)
+Building relationships and making differences in lives has been a goal of Ditore’s since his first day in the Air Force.

+“To me, it’s all about relationships,” Ditore explained.
+“You can’t truly lead someone you don’t know and you certainly can’t motivate them if you don’t know what their goals are or what inspires them.
+You have to be engaged and get out there and get to know your teammates and their families.”

+Ditore desired to lead others and be a chief from the beginning of his Air Force career.

 |Date Taken: